Past Meet & Greets

 - Mel Clark, President & CEO, CleanTech Alliance

 - Rachelle Ames, Senior Director of Commercialization & Outreach, CleanTech Alliance

 - Jennifer Audet, Senior Manager, Programs and Communication, CleanTech Alliance

 - Virginia Emery, CEO & Founder, Beta Hatch

-On Wednesday, October 20th from 3:30-5:00 PM PT we invite you to join a C-Suite conversation on business predictions for 2022 in light of the ongoing COVID-19 pandemic.
-This CEO Roundtable is part of a virtual Meet & Greet Series, sponsored by Advanced Professionals Insurance and Benefit Solutions.
+On Wednesday, October 20th from 3:30-5:00 PM PT, our C-Suite conversation on business predictions for 2022 in light of the ongoing COVID-19 pandemic was an engaging event for CleanTech Alliance members.
+This CEO Roundtable was part of a virtual Meet & Greet Series, sponsored by Advanced Professionals Insurance and Benefit Solutions.

 Reeves Clippard, CEO & Co-Founder, A&R Solar

 Reeves Clippard is the current Chair of the CleanTech Alliance.
 In his day job he is the co-founder and CEO of A&R Solar, a regional solar contractor specializing in delivering solar energy for homes, businesses, communities, and government agencies.
 A&R Solar has received multiple awards for workforce development, sustained rapid growth, and best workplaces.
 Additionally, he sits on the board of FarmPower Northwest a dairy bio-digester company.
 Reeves recently served as co-chair of the Washington State Energy Strategy Advisory Committee.